-Twenty years experience show that both tendencies are a sure recipe for disappointing, indifferent results.
-TPS works first because it’s a system, and you can’t ignore a part of it any more than you can choose tables with only the left legs, and secondly it delivers when you adapt yourself to it, not the other way around.
+Twenty years of experience show that both tendencies are a sure recipe for disappointing, indifferent results.
+TPS works first because it’s a system, and you can’t ignore a part of it any more than you can choose tables with only the left legs, and secondly, it delivers when you adapt yourself to it, not the other way around.
 This is exactly what Toyota has done, as it continues to struggle to be better at customer satisfaction, just-in-time, Jidoka and standardized work and kaizen, and THAT is the example to copy and take heart from.

 "Rationality did not lay in higher reasoning powers, in visionary schemes, but in the ability to narrow down problems until one reached the nitty-gritty level at which one could actually do something about them," writes the protagonist of Michael Balle's The Gold Mine.

 Lead With Respect Shares Tangible Practices That Develop Others, Says Author Michael Balle